How to sue someone in small claims court UK guide

 Issue Your Claim via Money Claim Online

 File your claim at gov.uk/make-money-claim.
-You'll need the defendant's full name and address, the claim amount, and your particulars.
 Pay the court fee.
 Once issued, the court serves the claim on the defendant by post.

 05